andoma93/Autocertifico-Templates/README.md

 This repo contains the datasource used by the mobile apps to create self certifications.

 ### Pull requests are welcome!
+Pull requests are usefull to create your own certificates and modify the currents.
+Please note that, once merged, certificates will be available for all users using the mobile apps.

 ## Mobile Apps